nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 A program used to create transactions that can be broadcast to the Nervos CKB network.

 Generators run locally on the client side (off-chain).
-They utilize user input and existing cells as program inputs, to create new cells with new states as output.
+They utilize user input and existing Cells as program inputs, to create new Cells with new states as output.

 ---